updated

 Accommodation

-Volunteers stay in a cozy shared room that fits up to three people and overlooks the valley from a beautiful balcony.
-You’re also welcome to bring your own tent or request one to be set up around the house.
+Volunteers stay in a cozy shared room that fits up to three people.
+You’re also welcome to bring your own tent or request one ahead of time to be set up around the house.

 The property is fully fenced, with three connected land areas and a three-story building.